Skip to main content

 "object": "team:contoso",

-For more examples, take look at Modeling Building Blocks: Direct Relationships.
+For more examples, see Modeling Building Blocks: Direct Relationships.

 Referencing Other Relations On The Same Object